 Acorns Vs. Robinhood: Key Differences

-Because both of these apps have great customer support teams, easy access to your accounts, and they are very simple to use, both are recommended for beginner investors.
+Because both of these apps have great customer support teams, easy access to your accounts, and they are straightforward to use, both are recommended for beginner investors.
 You can also invest very small amounts at a time with either investing app.

 Whether you plan to invest passively or actively is a key difference between the two options.